Employer Media Kit

 Break Through Tech originated in 2016 as a program called Women in Technology and Entrepreneurship in New York (WiTNY), created in partnership with the City University of New York and a broad set of industry partners.
-Break Through Tech Chicago is the second site, announced in 2020.
-The third site in metropolitan Washington, D.C., was announced in 2021.
+Break Through Tech DC is the third site, announced in 2021.

-We focus on encouraging and supporting college women (trans and cis) and nonbinary students.
+We focus on encouraging and supporting college women (cis and trans) and nonbinary individuals.
 We recognize that additional institutional barriers exist for Black, Latina, Indigenous, low-income, and first-generation college women, and we specifically seek to elevate their voices and grow their numbers within the tech community.
 We have ample space for allies: in short, if you believe in our mission, we’d love to have you on our team.
 We can work together to promote the visibility and inclusion of women and underrepresented communities in tech.

-Break Through Tech DC builds a strong community around the students we serve and offers two academic programs (plus career-readiness programs) to help them take the first steps toward a tech-oriented college education.
-Read an overview of our programs on this webpage.
+Break Through Tech DC builds a strong community around the students we serve and offers academic and career-readiness programs to help them take the first steps toward a tech-oriented college education.
+Read an overview of our programs.

 Break Through Tech DC at UMD is administered by will be administered by the Iribe Initiative for Inclusion and Diversity in Computing in partnership with the College of Computer, Mathematical, and Natural Sciences (CMNS) and the College of Information Studies (iSchool) at the University of Maryland, College Park.